jonshiach/graphics-notes/_sources/_pages/10_Quaternions.md

 Now that we have built a Quaternion class we can now use quaternions to perform calculations in the Camera class to implement a quaternion camera.
 We are currently using Euler angles rotation to calculate the camera vectors in the `update()` method and our camera may suffer from gimbal lock.
 It also does not allow us to move the camera through $\pm 90^\circ$ to look straight up or down (recall that we needed to limit the $pitch$ angle between $\pm 89^\circ$).

 To implement a quaternion camera we create a quaternion that describes the rotation of the camera in the world space by the $yaw$ and $pitch$ angles from the mouse input.
-Once we have the camera quaternion, we can use it to rotate vectors pointing along the $x$, $y$ and negative $z$ axes to give the $\vec{right}$, $\vec{up}$ and $\vec{front}$ vectors for moving the camera.
-We can also use the matrix form of the camera quaternion to calculate the view matrix.
+Once we have the camera rotation quaternion, we can use it to rotate vectors pointing along the $x$, $y$ and negative $z$ axes to give the $\vec{right}$, $\vec{up}$ and $\vec{front}$ vectors for moving the camera.
+We can also use the matrix form of the camera rotation quaternion to calculate the view matrix.

 For example, let's say the user moves the mouse to the upwards resulting in a $pitch$ angle of $45^\circ$ (which is $\frac{\pi}{4}$ in radians), then the quaternion used to rotate the camera up is